hthana/HTC/Head-Thrashes-Analysis/README.md

-﻿# Head Thrash Analysis
+# Head Thrash Analysis
-#Before running, you need to download the Skeleton toolkit in MATLAB.#  The analysis can be run from the headThrashesCount.p file.
+#  The analysis can be run from the headThrashesCount.p file.